marj73/AGDA_Rbook/docs/02-RGIS.md

 ---
 bibliography: book.bib
+csl: "taylor-and-francis-chicago-author-date.csl"
 link-citations: true
-biblio-style: apalike
-csl: apa.csl
-editor_options:
-  markdown:
-    wrap: sentence
-    urlcolor: blue
 ---

-# Basic operation with geodata in R
+# Basic operations with geodata in R {#geodata}

 ## Introduction

 Geodata, or geospatial data, refers to features associated with a specific location on the Earth's surface.
 Geodata can be in various forms and is often used in Geographic Information Systems (GIS) for mapping and analysis.
 The two key components characterizing geodata are the **spatial component** and **attributes**.
 The spatial component specifies the location and shape of the features, with different levels of detail, while attributes describe their characteristics.

 The two basic formats used to represent the spatial component of geodata are:

-1.  *Vector*: this format uses points, lines, and polygons to identify each individual features.
+1.  **Vector**: this format uses points, lines, and polygons to identify each individual features.
-2.  *Raster*: this format uses a regular grid of pixels to represent the global geographic context.
+2.  **Raster**: this format uses a regular grid of pixels to represent the global geographic context.

-In addition, *attribute tables* are used to store the characteristics associated with the geospatial features.
+In addition, **attribute tables** are used to store the characteristics associated with the geospatial features.

 The GIS software are specifically designed to help user to edit, manage, analyze, and map geodata.
-To make working with geodata easier, several packages have been developed in R.
-These packages allow users to handle geodata directly in R computing environment, without needing separate GIS software.
+To make working with geodata easier, several packages have been developed in R. These packages allow users to handle geodata directly in R computing environment, without needing separate GIS software.

 In this chapter, we introduce the basic functions allowing to work with geodata in the pre-processing and post-processing phase of a pipeline in geomodeling.

 ## Plotting vector dataset

 The spatial component of geodata uses geometric primitives like point, line, and polygon to represent the single features.
 Each feature in a geodataset is associated with various attributes providing detailed quantitative and qualitative information.
 A single geodataset includes features of the same type, represented by using the same class of primitive.

 The three basic **geometric vector primitives** have the following characteristics: